stuhunter4/cars_in_movies_project/README.md

 * How many cars in films (A, B, C) had a positive % change out of all cars with a positive % change (C)?
 By how much change?
 * How many cars in films (A, B, C) had a negative % change out of all cars with a negative % change (C)?
 By how much change?

-* Using Pandas and SciPy to explore correlations between sales or % change with four movie characteristics: Strongest Plot Rank (Stars), Count of High Plot Appearances, Count of Low Plot Appearances, or Total Appearances
+* Use Pandas and SciPy to explore correlations between sales or % change with four movie characteristics: Strongest Plot Rank (Stars), Count of High Plot Appearances, Count of Low Plot Appearances, or Total Appearances

 ### Assumptions
 * Cars that have been have been renamed or succeeded were researched and had related data consolidated, removed, and/or recategorized.
 An example of this is the Mercedes M-Class, which had a particular history of renaming for legal and internal reasons, and the Mercedes GLE-Class.
 For all intents and purposes, they are represented as the same vehicle in this analysis.
 For a different kind of example, consider the Toyota86 and Subura BRZ, a collaborative effort between two car makers.
 Despite collaborating, the two cars are distinct in certain ways, and have unique sales data.
 However, the Scion FR-S, another vehicle born of said collaboration, is considered the same vehicle as the Toyota86 (Toyota also owned and operated Scion) from a sales figure perspective, and so the Toyota and Scion occupy one row of data.
 The alternative would be to erroneously count the same vehicle twice.
 Research and ad hoc considerations were given for each brand with particular histories and naming conventions, in order to produce a clean, complete and accurate record of all sales data (available for free).